A couple of people said, Rush, Rush, thank you for trying to keep everybody a good frame of mind today, but don't feel so bad for Cruz.

 The left does not put judges, well, they're judges, but that's not why they're on the court.

-And right now there's only four of them.
+And right now, there's only four of them.

 And maybe on some cases, a fifth, depending on how Anthony Kennedy wants to go.

-And who 2020 comes along?
+And who, 2020 comes along?

-Yeah, there's gonna be a presidential race, and yeah, the country may be in such dire straits that we'll get.
+And yeah, the country may be in such dire straits that we'll get.

-But why do we I'd rather not have to deal with five or six or more leftists on the Supreme Court for another 30 years?
+But why do we, I'd rather not have to deal with five or six or more leftists on the Supreme Court for another 30 years.

-I'm gonna I assume my view is commonsensical.
+I assume my view is commonsensical.

-I I assume my my view is non-controversial.
+I assume my view is non-controversial.

-It's why we're all energized, it's why we're all involved in this.
+It's why we're all involved in this.

 It's to stop them.